barchart/alerting-service-public/README.md

 (greater-than and less-than) can be used to build an alert "condition" however it would not be valid to pair any other operators with this "property."

+* The "type" property indicates if the value of the property is expected to be a string, a number, a number (percent), or even a complex object.

 ###Operator